Known Translator Issues

 Issues Affecting All Translators

-- Zotero is not guaranteed to work with Firefox Beta, Firefox Developer Edition/Aurora, or Firefox Nightly.
-Similarly, Zotero Connectors are only guaranteed to work with stable releases of Chrome and Safari.
+- Zotero Connectors are only guaranteed to work with stable releases of Firefox, Chrome, and Safari.
 If you're running a pre-release version of a browser and you're experiencing issues saving items, please downgrade to the current stable release.

 - Compatibility with older versions of browsers is generally maintained for some time, but this is not guaranteed, and using an outdated browser is insecure.
 If you're experiencing issues saving items to Zotero from an outdated browser, please update to the latest stable release.
 For Firefox, Zotero also maintains compatibility with currently supported versions of Firefox ESR (Extended Support Release)

-- When using Zotero Standalone with a connector (Chrome/Safari/Opera) and accessing gated resources through a proxy service (for off-campus access) Zotero is not able to download PDFs served from a different host name than the current webpage.
+- When using Zotero and accessing gated resources through a proxy service (for off-campus access) Zotero is not able to download PDFs served from a different host name than the current webpage.
 This affects, among other sites, EBSCO, ScienceDirect, ProQuest, and SpringerLink.

 Translators with Major Issues